manjilsaikia/manjilsaikia.github.io/teaching/AhdUni/MAT631/index.md

 **Office Hours**: Tuesdays 1715 to 1745 & Wednesdays 1430 to 1500 (both days in my office)

-**Attendance Policy**: Attendance is mandatory, check institute's attendance policy on AURIS (please note, we have a new policy from this semester).
+**Attendance Policy**: Attendance is mandatory, check the institute's attendance policy on AURIS (please note, we have a new policy from this semester).
 If you are low on attendance then you should talk to me (at least 3 weeks before the end-semester examination).

 # Course Details

-Available on AURIS, we will follow the syllabus more or less, but *there will be lot of digressions*.
+Available on AURIS, we will follow the syllabus more or less, but *there will be a lot of digressions*.
 This course is philosophically a sequel to MAT315/515 Combinatorial Enumeration, but do not worry if you have not taken that course as we will recall all the basic objects required for the present course.
 We will start with some basic combinatorial objects that will appear throughout the course, then move on to some tableau combinatorics.
 In particular, we will see a proof of the famed RSK correspondence and the hook length formula (two gems of modern combinatorics).
-The next portion of the course will cover symmetric functions in quite a lot of detail, and then if time permits we will do little bit of representation theory and commutative algebra.
+The next portion of the course will cover symmetric functions in quite a lot of detail.

 # Reading Materials

 **Textbook**: The textbook that I will use is **Algebraic Combinatorics and Coinvariant Spaces** by *Francois Bergeron* (CRC Press, 2019).
-There is also a coursepack which will be distributed to the registered students, containing some other materials taken from standard textbooks.
+There is also a course pack which will be distributed to the registered students, containing some other materials taken from standard textbooks.
 In addition, I will use material from other sources which I will list below as the course progresses.

-- For a nice proof of the generating function of major index, you can consult Chapter 1 of **[The $q,t$-Catalan Numbers and the Space of Diagonal Harmonics](https://www2.math.upenn.edu/~jhaglund/books/qtcat.pdf)** by *James Haglund* (American Mathematical Society, 2008).
+- For a nice proof of the generating function of the major index, you can consult Chapter 1 of **[The $q,t$-Catalan Numbers and the Space of Diagonal Harmonics](https://www2.math.upenn.edu/~jhaglund/books/qtcat.pdf)** by *James Haglund* (American Mathematical Society, 2008).
-- For the combinatorial proof of the generating function of major index, you can consult page 17 of **The Art of Computer Programming, Volume 3** by *Donald E. Knuth* (Addison-Wesley, 1998).
+- For the combinatorial proof of the generating function of the major index, you can consult page 17 of **The Art of Computer Programming, Volume 3** by *Donald E. Knuth* (Addison-Wesley, 1998).
 - For an introduction to posets, you can consult Chapter 3 of **Enumerative Combinatorics, Vol. 1, 2nd. ed.** by *Richard P. Stanley* (Cambridge University Press, 2011).
 - The tiling proof of Euler's Pentagonal Number Theorem is due to Eichhorn, Nam, and Sohn (see [this paper](https://doi.org/10.1007/s11139-019-00189-2)).
 - The proof of the hook-length formula discussed in the lecture is due to Greene, Nijenhuis, and Wilf (see [this paper](https://doi.org/10.1016/0001-8708(79)90023-9)).